isomerpages/ura-ilsg-cms/_installations/Modern Guru and the Path to Artificial Happiness.md

 <p><strong>Modern Guru and the Path to Artificial Happiness</strong>
 <br>ENESS (Australia)
 <br><strong>Location: </strong>Millenia Walk (The Great Hall)</p>
+<p></p>
-<p>Modern Guru and the Path to Artificial Happiness juxtaposes the timeless
+<p><em>Modern Guru and the Path to Artificial Happiness</em> juxtaposes the
-archetype of a guru, traditionally a guide to attain spiritual enlightenment and happiness, with the contemporary pursuit of fulfilment.</p>
+timeless archetype of a guru, traditionally a guide to attain spiritual enlightenment and happiness, with the contemporary pursuit of fulfilment.</p>
 <p>Inside the ceremonial shroud, visitors are greeted by the Modern Guru,
 a translucent ovoid with four imposing large digital eyes suspended above a spiralling ring of LEDs.
 A stream of absurdist messages flows from its